-How Free-Stop Can Work for You
+How Free-Stop Hinge Mechanisms Can Work for You

-- Curl Type: The simplest of the four, and one that launched Sugatsune into the torque hinge business, is the curl mechanism.
+- Curl Type: The simplest of the four torque technologies, and one that launched Sugatsune into the torque hinge business, is the curl mechanism.
 It is based on a shaft wrapped with a spring sheet that generates friction when the shaft rotates.
-Our HG-TQA is an example of this in application.
-The main advantage of this mechanism is its simplicity, which allows for designs to be smaller as well as being a lower cost option to develop.
-The problem with this mechanism is that the feeling that users get during operation is different between opening and closing of the hinge.
+Our HG-TQA is an example of this application.
+The main advantage of this mechanism is its simplicity, which allows for designs to be smaller as well as being a lower-cost option to develop.
+The problem with this hinge mechanism is that the feeling that users get during operation is different between opening and closing of the hinge.

-A more popular mechanism is one that is found in our HG-ITHJ and top selling HG-TA/ TB torque hinges.
-These incorporate movable disks that are sandwiched between fixed disks from which the friction is generated when the movable disks rotate.
-Innately, this mechanism is slimmer and can be used in narrow spaces however, the hinge axis has a larger diameter compared to others that produce the same amount of toque.
-An alternative, are hinges the incorporate a pipe mechanism which uses a shaft that is press-fitted into a plastic tube that generates torque as the shaft rotates.
-Found in our HG-TP and HG-KNT hinges, this grease-less mechanism is also compact in size and can be installed either vertically or horizontally.
+- Pipe Type: The third torque technology consists of hinges that incorporate a pipe mechanism that uses a shaft that is press-fitted into a plastic tube that generates torque as the shaft rotates.
+Found in our HG-TP and HG-KNT hinges, this grease-less hinge mechanism is also compact in size and can be installed either vertically or horizontally.
 The downside is that this type of hinge shouldn’t be used in environments with varying degrees of temperature as the amount of torque can change as the plastic pipe expands and contracts.